lackac/homesync/README.md

-**Note**: this is a draft, I haven't started to implement it yet.
-In true [RDD](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) style here is the readme first.
+**Note**: This project is being developed following the [RDD](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) model.
+Not all of the functionality described in this README have been implemented yet.
+Missing pieces are noted in the Usage section.

 # HomeSync